YB137514/Conference/README.md

 See [NDB source code] [4] for full implementation details.

-For implementation of proposed solution to original query problem see `problemQuery` endpoint In `conference.py` the source code starts from line 794
+For implementation of proposed solution to original query problem see `problemQuery` endpoint.

+In `conference.py` the source code starts from line 794